miquelMariano/miquelMariano.github.io.backup/draft/2018-01-17-back-to-basics-1-ficherosVM.markdown

 ---

-<vm name>.vmdk	Called the descriptor, this text file contains configuration information about a VM’s virtual hard drive.
++ **vm name.vmdk:**	Called the descriptor, this text file contains configuration information about a VM’s virtual hard drive.
-<vm name>-flat.vmdk	The virtual equivalent of a physical hard drive, this is where raw data is written to.
++ **<vm name-flat.vmdk:**	The virtual equivalent of a physical hard drive, this is where raw data is written to.
 You won’t find this file listed in Directory Browser.
 It is instead amalgamated with the descriptor file and presented as a single file.

 # Ficheros de Snapshot

 ---

-<vm name>.vmsd	A database containing information about the snapshots taken for a specific virtual machine.
++ **vm name.vmsd:**	A database containing information about the snapshots taken for a specific virtual machine.
-<vm name>-Snapshotn.vmsn	This file captures the VM’s memory state at the time the snapshot is taken regardless of whether the “Snapshot the virtual machine’s memory” option is selected.
++ **vm name-Snapshotn.vmsn:*	This file captures the VM’s memory state at the time the snapshot is taken regardless of whether the “Snapshot the virtual machine’s memory” option is selected.
 Starting with 1, n is incremented at every snapshot taken.
-<vm name>-00000n-delta.vmdk	A delta vmdk is created whenever a snapshot is taken.
++ **vm name-00000n-delta.vmdk:**	A delta vmdk is created whenever a snapshot is taken.
 The pre-snapshot vmdk in use is locked for writing.
 Any changes from there on are written to the VM’s delta disk.
 This allows a VM to be restored to any state prior to a specific snapshot being taken.
-<vm name>-00000n.vmdk	The descriptor file for the delta vmdk file.
++ **vm name-00000n.vmdk:**	The descriptor file for the delta vmdk file.

 # Ficheros de Log